Germany or France?

 - Shop and people-watch at Place Kleber, a busy square lined with popular shops and a hub of activity.

-- If you are interested in the workings of the European institutions, make your way to the Palais de l'Europe, the home of the Council of Europe built in the 1970s, the European Parliament building opened in 1999, and the European Court of Human rights.
-You can visit all these; check them out at the Tourist Office.
+- If you are interested in the workings of the European institutions, make your way to the Palais de l'Europe, the home of the Council of Europe built in the 1970s, the European Parliament building opened in 1999, and the European Court of Human Rights.
+You can visit all these; get all the information and maps from the Tourist Office.

-Check out the Tourist Office website for all information
+Check out the Tourist Office website for information on all the attractions in Strasbourg.

 When to go

 Strasbourg's climate is very German.
-It can be quite cold and snowy in winter, but the city is at its most beautiful at Christmas-time.
+It can be quite cold and snowy in winter, but the city is at its most beautiful at Christmas time.
 Spring is a lovely time to visit as the flowers start to bloom.
 Summer can be warm, but inviting.
-Fall is splendid, as the autumn colours spring forth.
+Fall is splendid, as the autumn colours come into their own.

 Great day trips